 About the Apache Infrastructure Team

-The ASF Infrastructure team, known as Infra, provides and manages all infrastructure and services for the Apache Software Foundation, and for each project that is part of the Foundation.
-This infrastructure includes the various machines and their operating systems, mailing lists, version control systems, committer accounts, the distribution mirroring system, and issue tracking systems.
-Infra is responsible for systems administration and security, and supports existing projects at The Apache Software Foundation.
-Infra works hard to provide services and setup for each new project that joins the Foundation via the Apache Incubator.
+The ASF Infrastructure team, known as Infra, provides and manages all infrastructure and services for the ASF, and for each project that is part of the Foundation: physical and virtual servers and their operating systems, mailing lists, version control systems, committer accounts, the artifact distribution system, issue tracking systems, and tools and services to facilitate the work of the Foundation, its projects, and committers.

 How we help

-Volunteers are the driving force of the Apache Software Foundation.
+Volunteers are the driving force of the ASF.
 The Infrastructure team is always looking for people willing to help out at whatever effort level suits you.
 If you're interested, visit our volunteer information page.